 Pointer to FILE structure.

 fwrite returns the number of full items actually written, which may be less than count if an error occurs.
 Also, if an error occurs, the file-position indicator cannot be determined.
-If either stream or buffer is a null pointer, the function invokes the invalid parameter handler, as described in Parameter Validation.
+If either stream or buffer is a null pointer, or if an odd number of bytes to be written is specified in Unicode mode, the function invokes the invalid parameter handler, as described in Parameter Validation.
 If execution is allowed to continue, this function sets errno to EINVAL and returns 0.

-The fwrite function writes up to count items, of size length each, from buffer to the output stream*.* The file pointer associated with stream (if there is one) is incremented by the number of bytes actually written.
-If stream is opened in text mode, each carriage return is replaced with a carriage-return – linefeed pair.
+The fwrite function writes up to count items, of size length each, from buffer to the output stream.
+The file pointer associated with stream (if there is one) is incremented by the number of bytes actually written.
+If stream is opened in text mode, each line feed is replaced with a carriage return-line feed pair.
 The replacement has no effect on the return value.

-This function locks the calling thread and is therefore thread-safe.
+Because this function locks the calling thread, it is thread-safe.
 For a non-locking version, see _fwrite_nolock.

 See the example for fread.